 Saola Animate brings your website to life with HTML5 animation and interactive web content.
-Advanced features and intuitive user interface let you create compelling visual experiences with ease.
-Today’s tutorial describes how to create motion paths in Saola Animate.
-Motion paths allow animating objects along complex curves to mimic real-life motion, giving objects the illusion of life.
+Today’s tutorial describes how to create motion paths to mimic real-life motions, giving objects the illusion of life.

 Creating Motion Paths

 A motion path is a curved animation between two or more points.
 To create a motion path, first create a basic path between two keyframes.
-Basically, the steps to create a linear motion path are similar to those used to create HTML5 animation.
+To get it done, take the following steps:

 Step 1: Select an element.